Rubusch/docker__cyclone-v__altera-quartus-ide/README.md

 ## Usage

 Find the correct tag as follows.
 Here we take _20191104161353_ as an example tag.
+Make sure to use the correct bus, here **001**, identified above!

 ```
 $ docker images